University of Queensland Union: Establishment of Women's Collective

-Recent history
+1990s to 2013

 1991–1992, the Union was run under the umbrella of the Liberal (or Young Liberal) party.

 1994–2007, the Union was almost exclusively under the control of parties aligned with the Labor party, usually the left leaning wing.
 Liberal students regained full control for a single year in 1996 and won a majority of the split executive in 2003.

 2008–2013, the Union was run by a party under the banner "Fresh" (Liberal National Party of Qld).
 During this time, UQU ends its accreditation with the National Union of Students, making it the first student association in the Group of Eight universities to have done so.

+2014 to 2023 (Post-Fresh Era)

 2014–2017, the Union was run by Reform (a coalition of Labor's left and right factions), during which significant opposition came from Lift (independents) and Thrive (LNP).

 On 14 September 2017, after intense divisions between Labor's Left and Right factions, the Reform ticket announced their disbanding.
 The Labor Right faction formed a separate, independent coalition supported by a faction of Young Liberals, as well as some Greens and Independent students, to contest the elections under a new ticket named Focus.
 The Labor Left faction attempted to continue as 'Reform', however, they failed to lodge their nominations correctly.
 Owing to some administrative errors, Reform's Union Council ticket did not appear above the line.

 After the errors made during the nomination process, the Reform ticket announced on Facebook that they intended to withdraw from the contesting the 2017 Student Union Elections.
 In the same post, they endorsed the Socialist Alternative ticket 'Student Action'.
 The 'Reform' ticket remained on the ballot papers for the Union Executive and the Union Newspaper, but the ticket did not run a ground campaign during the elections.
 The newly formed 'Focus' ticket was elected in a landslide.

 In 2018, the Labor Left faction re-formed as 'Momentum'.

 A referendum was planned to be held simultaneously with the 2018 election, but was announced in a manner inconsistent with the regulations.
 The referendum was thus postponed, and held instead during the last week of exams, and a regulatory amendment made to allow voting online.
 However, of the 6383 votes counted, 2218 were "against" votes were submitted from a single non-University IP address, significantly contributing to none of the referendum questions passing.
 One of the questions of the referendum related to eligibility to hold positions for elected officers.
 Several students who had been elected were not eligible to hold office under the current constitution, but would have been had the question passed.
 As such, these students vacated their positions immediately upon assuming office at the conclusion of the Annual General Meeting.
 These vacancies lasted until the first meeting of the newly elected council.